 This is not the case with the annual fee.
 The annual fee is paid by all USDA borrowers for the life of the loan.
 The funds are used to provide money to USDA to help pay off loans in which the borrowers default.

 Since USDA allows a 100% loan to value loan, and they are willing to approve borrowers with less than perfect credit, they are taking on more risk compared to other loans.
 This risk comes at a price.

 Refinance Will Remove Fee

 People that wish to remove the annual fee from their USDA mortgage will need to refinance the loan to a different type of mortgage program.
 Keep in mind that if the new loan amount is at 80% of the home’s value that private mortgage insurance will be charged.
 It is a good idea to wait until the balance of the loan is well below the 80% threshold before considering a refinance.

 USDA UpFront Fee

 The USDA program will also charge an up-front fee for all new loans.
-Currently, the charge will be 1% for all new purchase loans at least until the end of 2018.
+Currently, the charge will be 1% for all new purchase loans.
 A refinance loan will also incur the 1% up-front fee.
 USDA allows homeowners to add this fee to the total loan amount rather than forcing them to pay it out of pocket at closing.

 Summing Up USDA Fees